premierstacks/typescript-stack/README.md

 Choose from a variety of preconfigured presets:

-- **recommended**: An enhanced TypeScript configuration extending "@tsconfig/recommended" with additional compiler options for strict type checking and modern development practices.
+- **recommended**: An enhanced TypeScript Stackuration extending "@tsconfig/recommended" with additional compiler options for strict type checking and modern development practices.

 ## 🎬 Get Started